brityboy/BotBoosted/README.md

       Angelo Spognardi, and Maurizio Tesconi for their paper "Fame for sale: efficient detection of fake Twitter followers." http://mib.projects.iit.cnr.it/dataset.html is the link to their data.
-      The main orientation of this script is to compile the different csv files that this research team put together into one single and properly labeled csv.
+      The main orientation of this module is to compile the different csv files that this research team put together into one single and properly labeled csv.

-2. load_test_data.py
-    - These helper functions load data from a mongo database that has two collections inside it: topictweets and timeline tweets. "topictweets" are tweets taken via the tweepy Twitter API wrapper in python.
-These tweets were identified by searching about a topic (i.e. "Hillary Clinton Email" or "Donald Trump Sexual Assault" which were hot topics prior to the Nov 8 2016 election). "timelinetweets" are the tweets taken from the timelines of the users who were identified as users who tweeted about the topic (usernames taken from timeline tweets).
-200 tweets were downloaded per user for the data to demonstrate the classifier and topic modeler's performance on, but 40 is sufficient.
-      The csv file that this script generates already incorporates the features needed from the topictweets and timelinetweets collections

 3. process_loaded_data.py
-    - This script takes functions from load_train_data in order to load information, process the different features into the specific items needed by the classifier, and then combines the user information with the tweet information into a single csv file named "training_df.csv"
+    - This module takes functions from load_train_data in order to load information, process the different features into the specific items needed by the classifier, and then combines the user information with the tweet information into a single csv file named "training_df.csv"

-4. classification_model.py
-    - The classification model runs the training_df.csv information through a train test split, random undersampling in order to balance the classes for the information that will be used to train and tune a model and then several evaluation methods on the model that include 5-fold cross validation during gridsearch, and evaluating the performance of the classifier on different random samples of different split levels taken from the model's unseen test data (the class Eval is in evaltestcvbs)

-5. lightweight_classifier.py
+4. lightweight_classifier.py
     - Previous research in the area of classifying twitter users as real or fake has done so by using class A (lightweight) and class B (costlier) features.
 Lightweight features include everything that you can get